- About FTRF

 Section 2.
 Purpose.
 The purposes of the Foundation are as follows:

-No part of the net earnings of the Foundation shall inure to the benefit of any member, trustee, official or individual and no part of its activities shall involve attempts to influence legislation, to carry on propaganda, or to intervene in any political campaign on behalf of any candidate for public office.
+No part of the net earnings of the Foundation shall inure to the benefit of any member, trustee, official or individual and no part of its activities shall involve attempts to intervene in any political campaign on behalf of any candidate for public office.
 Further, the Foundation will operate within the meaning of Section 501(c)(3) of the Internal Revenue Code.

 Section 3.
 Location.
 The location of the principal office of the Foundation shall be in the City of Chicago, County of Cook, and the State of Illinois.
 The Board of Trustees may establish additional offices from time to time at such places within and without the State of Illinois as it may deem advisable.